 White Mountains

-A Donald Ross masterpiece and a Jack Nicklaus design set against the Presidential Range, anchored by one of New England's great historic hotels.
+A Donald Ross restoration and a Jack Nicklaus II design in the White Mountains, anchored by one of the Northeast's most atmospheric historic resort hotels -- a strong short-season trip.

 Duration:3–5 days